Coconut Cupcakes with Coconut Cream Cheese Frosting

 - 1/4 cup of sweetened desiccated coconut

-2 Add the eggs, one at a time, beating for 30 seconds each to ensure mixing.
+3 Beat in eggs, one at a time: Add the eggs, one at a time, beating for 30 seconds each.
 Be sure to scrape down the sides after each egg to ensure even mixing.

-3 Combine the flour, salt, and baking powder in one bowl.
-In another add 1 cup of a well shaken can of coconut milk and a teaspoon of vanilla.
-Add 1/3 of the dry ingredients and mix, then add 1/2 of the wet ingredients.
 Continue alternating with the wet and dry mixtures, ending with the dry.
-Stop mixing once just as the ingredients become incorporated; do not overbeat.
+Stop mixing once just as the ingredients become incorporated; do not over-mix!

-2 Slowly add the powdered sugar, taste as you go adding more sugar until you have reached the desired sweetness.
+2 Add powdered sugar: Slowly add the powdered sugar, taste as you go adding more sugar until you have reached the desired sweetness.

-3 Fold in the coconut.
+3 Add coconut, spread onto cupcakes: Fold in the coconut.
 Spread onto cooled cupcakes.
-Sprinkle on a bit of extra shredded coconut on top and serve.
+Sprinkle on a bit of extra shredded coconut on top to serve.